 Miller St / Lake St has a 13.2% vacancy rate, which is well above average compared to other U.S. neighborhoods (higher than 73.1% of American neighborhoods).
 Most vacant housing here is vacant year round.
 This could either signal that there is a weak demand for real estate in the neighborhood or that large amount of new housing has been built and not yet occupied.
 Either way, if you live here, you may find many of the homes or apartments are empty.

-Also, the Miller St / Lake St neighborhood stands out for having an average per capita income lower than 97.6% of the neighborhoods in the United States.
+Also, one of the unique characteristics of the Miller St / Lake St neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 97.6% of the neighborhoods in America.
 The Miller St / Lake St neighborhood also has a greater percentage of children living in poverty (61.5%) than found in 97.2% of all U.S. neighborhoods.
 Children living in poverty is one of the challenges facing America, and the world, and in this neighborhood in particular, the problem can be considered acute.

 It used to be that most Americans lived on the farm, or otherwise made their living from the land, the forests, or the sea.
 With global trade and an economy increasingly based on providing services to one another, fewer people farm, fish or harvest timber now than at any time in American history.
 But according to NeighborhoodScout's leading analysis, the Miller St / Lake St neighborhood stands apart from most American neighborhood due to the proportion of its residents still working in these fields.
 With 32.1% of the workforce so employed, this neighborhood has a greater concentration of such workers than 99.9% of U.S. neighborhoods.